ludreinsalvador/eliminating-no-sensor/README.md

 ---

 ## Overview
 This project analyzes **air quality monitoring sensor data** to identify cost-optimization opportunities.
-Specifically, we assess the redundancy of the **NO (Nitric Oxide) sensor** and determine if its removal would maintain data integrity while reducing costs.
+Specifically, we assess the redundancy of the **`no` (Nitric Oxide) sensor** and determine if its removal would maintain data integrity while reducing costs.

 ---

 ## Objective
-My goal is to evaluate whether the **`NO` sensor can be eliminated** without losing crucial data.
-This is achieved through **statistical correlation analysis** and **linear regression modeling**, using **`NO`, `NO₂` (Nitrogen Dioxide), and `NOₓ` (Nitrogen Oxides) sensor data**.
+My goal is to evaluate whether the **`no` sensor can be eliminated** without losing crucial data.
+This is achieved through **statistical correlation analysis** and **linear regression modeling**, using **`no`, `no₂` (Nitrogen Dioxide), and `noₓ` (Nitrogen Oxides) sensor data**.

 ---

 ## My Hypothesis
-Eliminating the no sensor (Nitric Oxide) in N. Mai, Los Angeles California (CA), will have a minimal impact on overall air quality monitoring.
-This is based on the strong correlation, interdependence, or redundancy of no with other related pollutants, such as `no2` and `nox`.
-By leveraging data from these sensors, it can effectively derive no levels, thereby optimally reducing project expenses while maintaining the integrity of air quality data.
+Eliminating the `no` sensor (Nitric Oxide) in N. Mai, Los Angeles California (CA), will have a minimal impact on overall air quality monitoring.
+This is based on the strong correlation, interdependence, or redundancy of `no` with other related pollutants, such as `no2` and `nox`.
+By leveraging data from these sensors, it can effectively derive `no` levels, thereby optimally reducing project expenses while maintaining the integrity of air quality data.

 ---